Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 Simple, pick-up-and-play gameplay

-Atmosphere over technology
+Atmosphere over tech

-The visuals have clearly aged.
+Visually, it’s clearly aged.
 Textures are simple, models are angular, and animations can feel stiff.
-This isn’t a game you download to be visually impressed.
-The upside is that it runs easily on modern hardware—and that low technical overhead can be an advantage if you just want to try a quick retro shooter without hassle.
+This isn’t a game you download to be impressed visually.
+On the plus side, it runs easily on modern hardware, and that low technical overhead can be an advantage if you just want to try et hurtigt retro-skydespil (a quick retro shooter) without hassle.

 Not for everyone — but interesting for FPS collectors